vladkinoman/just-my-notes/games/gaming-on-linux/solving-problems-with-games-on-linux.md

 - CPU Speed: medium

-- GPU Speed: high (2 customized):
+- GPU Speed: high (7 customized):

-  - Max 3D Rendering MPIX (maximum allowed 3D rendering resolution measured in million of pixels): 1.1 (HD 720)
+  1. Max 3D Rendering MPIX (maximum allowed 3D rendering resolution measured in million of pixels): 1.1 (HD 720).
+  2. Anisotropic Filtering: Medium (4X).
-  - Multi-Sample Anti-aliasing (number of samples for multi-sample anti-aliasing): None.
+  3. Multi-Sample Anti-aliasing (number of samples for multi-sample anti-aliasing): None.
+  4. Rendering Lod Bias: 20% (it looks like it's the range of drawing).
+  5. Mirror Quality: Medium.
+  6. Allow Refractions: disable.
+  7. Max Shadow Size: Medium.

   > You can lower Anisotropic Filtering if you wish, but it doesn't really change anything.
   >
   > Also, you can rise Max 3D Rendering up to 2.1 (HD 1080).
 I wouldn't say it is really influence fps.
   >
   > In order to smooth shadows you should adjust "shadow rendering radius" parameter.
 For high specs Shadow Dithering is set to 0.25, for medium specs it is set to 1.0.
 I left it at 0.25.
 If fps is too low for you, then you should rise the parameter.
+  >
+  > **Edit**.
+I edited the GPU speed parameters because FPS was dropping below 30 at location C.

-- GPU Memory: medium
+- GPU Memory: high

-- Level Caching: low
+- Level Caching: medium

 - Max FPS: 30